Home Wellbeing of Women Logo

 The risk of vulval cancer increases with age.
 It’s most common in women over the age of 65.
 However, young women can get pre-cancerous changes and cancer.
 If you notice any soreness or inflammation that will not go away, whatever your age, speak to your GP.

-What are the risk factors and causes of vulval cancer?
+What causes vulval cancer?

 7 in 10 cases of vulval cancer are caused by certain types of human papilloma virus (HPV).
-HPV is the name given to a group of viruses with more than 100-different types.
+HPV is the name given to a group of viruses with more than 100 different types.
 Not all cause cancer.
 The ones that can cause cancer are known as high-risk HPV.

 HPV is common and most people will get the HPV virus at some point in their life.
 It is spread through close skin-to-skin contact during any type of sexual activity with a partner.